Owning a pet can be a rewarding experience for a child. A well-chosen pet can bring years of joy.

 Your local animal shelter staff can advise you on the temperaments of adoptable cats.

 A cuddly puppy is probably the most classic children’s pet.
-But choosing the ideal dog involves more than falling for big brown eyes.
+Keep in mind that choosing the ideal dog involves more than falling for big brown eyes.
 Some dogs may be unsuitable for children.
 Before adopting a dog, ensure that the dog is well-socialized and comfortable around children.

 Any breed will need a significant commitment of time and effort.
 Puppies must be housebroken and require daily exercise, regular veterinary checkups and immunizations, and plenty of love.
 Every dog is different, but kid-friendly breeds include: